Chojna: Modern age

 The town flourished economically during the German Renaissance beginning in the 15th century, but the majority of its population died from three plagues during the 16th and 17th centuries.
 It had several churches: the Augustinian monastery church, the Augustinian hospital church of the Holy Spirit, and the Churches of Saints Mary, Nicholas, George, and Gertrude.
 The town gradually converted to Lutheranism from 1539-1553 during the Protestant Reformation, resulting in the dissolution of the monastery in 1536.
 Its buildings were instead used as a hospital and school, while its church was used as a storehouse, before in 1690 it was reopened as a Protestant church.
 During the Thirty Years' War, the town was occupied at different times by the Imperial troops of Albrecht von Wallenstein and the Swedish troops of King Gustavus Adolphus, in the course of which the town was destroyed by 52%.
 After the destruction of the Church of St. Mary's tower by a lightning bolt in 1682, reconstruction commenced until 1692.

 In the church, a new Baroque pulpit was built in 1714, as well as an organ built by Joachim Wagner in 1734.
 The town began to revive economically after the foundation of the Kingdom of Prussia, becoming the seat of the government (Kriegs- und Domainenkammer) of the New March in 1759 during the Seven Years' War.
 In 1767 the city gates towards Schwedt and Bernikow were partially dismantled to provide stone for the construction of a military barracks at the former monastery.
 The town's inhabitants initially specialised in agriculture and forestry and later in weaving of fine textiles.
 That industry declined, however with the onset of industrialisation, around 1840.
 During the Napoleonic Wars, in 1806 the town was captured by a small French unit.
 The place became the county seat of the Königsberg district in 1809 and part of the Frankfurt Region in the Prussian Province of Brandenburg in 1816.
 With Prussia the town became part of the German Empire in 1871 and flourished after being connected to the railway network in 1877.
 It also served as an educational and administrative centre for the surrounding region.
 In 1913 the local Polish community erected the Sacred Heart Church, the town's first Catholic church since the Reformation.

 World War II

+In 1939 the Luftwaffe constructed Königberg-Neumark Air Base, later used by the Soviet Air Forces between 1945 and 1992.
+A subcamp of the Ravensbrück concentration camp was set up for the enlargement of the airfield.
+Probably between 800 and 900 women were imprisoned in the subcamp, mostly Polish women deported from Warsaw after the Warsaw Uprising, but also French, Dutch, Soviet, Czechoslovak, Yugoslav, German, and three English women of the Special Operation Executive, which were sent back to the main camp in January 1945 and executed there.
+The conditions were poor, including lack of heating, poor food and heavy labour in extreme weather, which resulted in frequent illnesses.